 Average queue time directly influences customer satisfaction.
 The longer a customer has to wait in an automated voice response to speak to an executive, the lesser the customer satisfaction will be.

-Likewise, lesser wait time not only improves customer satisfaction but also boosts the brand image in the eyes of the customer.
+Likewise, less wait time not only improves customer satisfaction but also boosts the brand image in the eyes of the customer.

 The problem here is the automated IVR would take time to connect to the live person.
 Most often, this time leads to frustration as well.
 So, effective call center management must monitor the wait time and continuously strive to reduce that.

-It would be best always to have a near direct channel when a customer calls on an urgent requirement or needs assistance immediately.
+It would be best to have a near-direct channel when a customer calls on an urgent requirement or needs assistance immediately.

-Live chats or call diversion to self-service should be made available if wait times exceed 3 minutes.
+Live chats or call diversion to self-service should be available if wait times exceed 3 minutes.